wkandek/kubernetes-dev-cluster/Readme.md

 Project Goal:

-Create a simple easy to reverse engineer automated Kubernetes cluster installation for those wanting to get familiar with container orchestration and developing/deploying containerized applications.
+Create a simple automated Kubernetes multi-node VM cluster installation for those wanting to get familiar with container orchestration and developing/deploying containerized applications on a local desktop or laptop system.

-With minimum knowledge of basic system administration skills on MacOS, Linux or Windows and this project, it will simplify building a working Kubernetes Development Cluster.
+With minimum knowledge of basic system administration skills with MacOS, Linux or Windows and this project, it will simplify building a working Kubernetes Development Cluster so the focus can remain on building applications rather than infrastructure.

 ### Table of Contents